Abdulla Rzayev

-Abdulla İmran oğlu Rzayev (born 12 March 2002) is an Azerbaijani footballer who plays as a defender for Sabah, in the Azerbaijan Premier League.
+Abdulla İmran oğlu Rzayev (born 12 March 2002) is an Azerbaijani professional footballer who plays as a defender for Azerbaijan Premier League club Araz-Naxçıvan, on loan from Sabah, and the Azerbaijan national team.

 Club career

 On 20 July 2022, Rzayev joined Shamakhi on loan for the season from Sabah, making his debut in the Azerbaijan Premier League on 27 August 2022 against Qarabağ.

 On 3 January 2023, Rzayev was recalled from his loan deal with Shamakhi, and then joined Kapaz on loan for the remainder of the season.